 Fungicides are usually applied in mixtures of two or more MoA in the UK (Garthwaite et al., 2016).
 Chlorothalonil was used in this analysis as an example mixture partner for each of the single-site acting MoA being studied.
 This multi-site acting fungicide was chosen because its efficacy is well quantified and has remained unchanged over the period of the field experiments reported by Blake et al. (2018), thus avoiding confounding changes in the optimal dose of one mixture partner by changes in efficacy of the other partner.
 In all cases, for the DMI, QoI and SDHI fungicides being studied, the effect of adding chlorothalonil as a mixture partner was to ameliorate the increase in optimal dose seen in the early stages of resistance development.
 The subsequent decrease in optimal dose to zero, seen in the QoI case, occurred in the solo and mixture treatments.
 As efficacy erodes, the mixture partner provides an increasing proportion of the disease and yield loss reduction; so the presence of a mixture partner reduces the size of the efficacy reduction, which causes the optimum dose to fall.

 These findings using chlorothalonil are generalizable to other possible mixture partners to some degree.
 The same effect of the mixture partner (on the economically optimal dose of the single-site acting fungicide) would be found for any other mixture partner of the same efficacy, regardless of its cost or MoA.
 More or less effective mixture partners than chlorothalonil would increase or decrease, respectively, the difference in the optimum dose compared with the solo optimum.
+In farm practice, the availability of effective mixture partners may be constrained by pesticide regulation removing active substances from use or by resistance reducing their efficacy (the latter being a particular risk for single-site acting mixture partners).
+The analysis shows, from a purely economic perspective, that the most effective mixture partner available will have the greatest benefit to stabilising the optimum dose.

 The analysis was retrospective.
 The changes in dose response curves were influenced by the treatments actually applied in the UK during the study period, and not by the treatments we analyse as being optimal.
 This limitation needs to taken into account in the interpretation of our findings.
 For example, the comparison between the solo and mixture treatments for the QoI case could be interpreted (probably erroneously) to mean that use of mixture shortens the life of a MoA.
 The calculations show only how the optimal dose changes given the dose response curves as measured in the field.
 In the QoI example, the year in which the financial benefit from QoI use becomes zero is earlier for the mixture than the solo, due to the control provided by the mixture partner.
 A similar effect is also predicted for DMI and SDHIs if the observed decline in performance continues.
 In practice, there is good evidence that the use of mixture partners slows selection for resistant strains (van den Bosch et al., 2014b).
 Part of the reason for the short life of the QoIs may have been due to their use solo in the early years following their introduction.
 The use of mixtures would therefore be expected to slow the rate at which efficacy declines, prolonging effective life.
 It remains to be analysed what the net effect is of the evolutionary and economic effects of a mixture partner.